cassieliuxy/gitlab_runner_study/README.md

 ## How does a Pipeline work?
 ![](https://github.com/cassieliuxy/gitlab_runner_study/blob/master/images/Pipeline.png)
-  Each stage can have many jobs.
+  Each stage can have many jobs.<br>
-  Jobs of the same stage are run in parallel.
+  Jobs of the same stage are run in parallel.<br/><br>
-  If any of the previous job fails, the commit is marked as failed and no jobs of further stage are executed.
+  If any of the previous job fails, the commit is marked as failed and no jobs of further stage are executed.<br/>

 ### Reference: